-We pick a monetization strategy we liked, then trying to analyze and understand why it works.
+This is the first of a weekly series where we’ll pick a monetization strategy we liked, trying to analyze and understand why it works.

 Our thoughts and hypothesises are based on our Intent Framework, as well as past experience running monetization experiments for thousands of players.